 - Hallucinations.
-This means hearing, seeing, feeling, smelling, or tasting things that are not real.
+This means hearing, seeing, feeling, smelling, or tasting things that are not actually there.
 Hearing voices is the most common.
 Some people with schizophrenia hear voices that provide a running commentary on their actions, argue with them, or repeat their thoughts.
 The voices often say things that are rude, aggressive, and unpleasant, or give orders that must be followed.
 Some people with schizophrenia appear to talk to themselves as they respond to the voices.
 People with schizophrenia believe that the hallucinations are real.

 - Disordered thoughts.
 Thoughts may become jumbled or blocked.
 Thought and speech may not follow a normal logical pattern.
 For example, some people with schizophrenia have one or more of the following:

-- Thought echo.
-This means the person hears his or her own thoughts as if they were being spoken aloud.
+- Thought echo: this means the person hears his or her own thoughts as if they were being spoken aloud.

-- Knight's-move thinking.
-This means the person moves from one train of thought to another that has no apparent connection to the first.
+- Knight's-move thinking: this means the person moves from one train of thought to another that has no apparent connection to the first.